ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-01-22-git-add-command-explained-a-step-by-step-tutorial.md

 What now>
 {%- endhighlight -%}

-Git told us that he updated 1 path and gave me again the commands that I can use now.
-If we check the status right now, we can see some changes in the table.
+Git informed us that it updated one path and provided the commands once again.
+Checking the current status will reveal changes in the table.

 {%- highlight diff -%}
 What now> 1